If you want to be a savvy trader, you should know how to read earnings reports.

 This is a summary of the company’s earnings statement, balance sheet, and cash flow statement.
 What are those?
 Here’s a quick guide:

-- Earnings statement: Details the company’s earnings performance over the specific time period in the report.
+- Earnings statement: Details the company’s earnings performance over the report’s timeframe.

 - Balance sheet: Reports the company’s assets, shareholder equity, and any liabilities.
-Basically, it gives you an idea of what the company owns, and any outstanding items it owes on.
+It gives you an idea of what the company owns, as well as any outstanding debt.

 Management’s Discussion and Analysis of Financial Condition and Results of Operations

-This mouthful of a component of the earnings report is also referred to as MD&A.
+This mouthful of an earnings report component is also referred to as MD&A.

-It’s the portion of a company’s earnings report where the higher-ups provide a synopsis of the previous year and how the company performed.
-This is presented in a way where they can also discuss their hopes about the present and for the future.
+It’s the part of a company’s earnings report where the higher-ups provide a synopsis of the previous year.
+It’s presented in a way in which they can also discuss their hopes about the present and for the future.

-For example, they might explain changes, new products, goals, etc.
+For example, they might explain changes, new products, or goals.

-This is an important part of the earnings report because it gives you an idea of the company’s direction.
-You can do your own research about the trends it’s following, and the company’s potential trajectory.
+This is an important part of the report because it gives you an idea of the company’s direction.
+You can do your own research about the trends it’s following and its potential trajectory.

 Quantitative and Qualitative Disclosures About Market Risk

-This is a requirement in the earnings report.
-The SEC requires that the company provide policy disclosures about market risk.
-This can help you navigate circumstances that could create volatility in the stock.
+The SEC requires companies to provide policy disclosures about market risk.
+This section can help you navigate circumstances that could cause volatility in the stock.

-- Analysis providing information on the potential value loss based on potential changes in the market (for instance, rising or falling interest rates).
+- Information on the possible value loss from potential changes in the market (for instance, rising or falling interest rates)

-These disclosures can be used to help investors determine what could happen to this company in the future.
-Using past data, it can give you some insight about future risk.
+These disclosures can be used to determine what could happen to this company in the future.
+Using past data, you can gain some insight into potential future risks.

 Controls and Procedures

-This portion of the report refers to the specific methods and procedures utilized by the company to make sure that the financial statements and reports are accurate.
+This portion of the report refers to the specific methods and procedures the company uses to make sure the financial statements and reports are accurate.

-To clarify, this portion is not in and of itself a guarantee that the company is complying with the lawful regulations, but it’s a listing of what they’re doing in efforts to comply.
+To clarify — this portion is not in and of itself a guarantee that the company is complying with the regulations required by law … It’s a listing of the efforts they’re making to comply.

-Here’s an overview of some of the other important portions of the earnings statement that traders should review.
+Here’s an overview of some of the other important parts of the earnings statement.

-This section of the report is where the company has to share any current legal proceedings, like outstanding lawsuits.
+This section of the report is where the company has to share whether it’s a party to any current legal proceedings.

-While it’s not unusual for a big company to have a legal battle here or there, be sure to find out more about the legal battle in question.
-While a small lawsuit may be commonplace, big lawsuits can have a negative impact on a stock’s performance.
+While it’s not unusual for a big company to have a legal battle here or there, it’s important to find out the details.
+While a small lawsuit may be commonplace, big cases can hurt a stock’s performance.

-This portion of the report addresses the potential risks the company in question might face in the future.
-This might be a new branch of the business, a change in the company structure, and so on.
+This portion of the report addresses the potential risks the company might face in the future.
+This might be a new branch of the business, a change in company structure, or any number of things.

 Unregistered Sales of Equity Securities and Use of Proceeds

-On their 10-Q filing, a company must disclose any such shares.
+On their 10-Q filing, a company must disclose the sale of any such shares.

 Defaults Upon Senior Securities

-These exhibits can be similar to what you might see in a TV courtroom drama.
-If the company needs to furnish any proof or evidence of anything in the report, this is the section where they supply the documentation.
+These exhibits may be similar to what you might see in a TV courtroom drama.
+If the company needs to furnish proof of anything in the report, this is the section where they supply the documentation.

 Why Traders Need to Take a Closer Look at Earnings Announcements

-At the end of every quarter, both investors and analysts are sitting on the edge of their seats waiting for earnings season to begin.
-Really though, what do they hope to gain from it?
+At the end of every quarter, traders and analysts are on the edge of their seats waiting for earnings season to begin.
+So what exactly do they hope to gain from it?

 Earnings reports are often among the largest catalysts for stock movement.

-And when it comes to bigger stocks, earnings reports can truly rattle the market.
+And when it comes to large-cap stocks, earnings reports can truly rattle the market.

-On the day the earnings reports are released, the stock market can be extremely busy, with stock prices having record highs and lows before things settle down.
+On a day when there are lots of earnings reports, the stock market can be crazy.
+Prices can set record highs and lows before things settle down.

-To look at an example of a big earnings winner, consider the case of Amazon.
+Let’s look at an example of a recent earnings release.

 Invest in Your Education

-By improving your knowledge of trading and the market, you can gain better insight on what to do with the information contained in earnings reports.
-It’s important to know how to look at the report for trends and information about moving forward.
+By learning more about trading and the market, including how to read earnings reports, you can gain better insight into what moves stocks.
+It’s important to know how to look at an earnings report for trends and information.

-My Trading Challenge was created to be the ultimate resource for traders to learn how to find their way in the ever-changing market.
+I created my Trading Challenge to be the ultimate resource for traders to learn how to find their way in the ever-changing market.

-While I focus on teaching my students the basics, the education I offer goes way beyond that.
-I want them to ultimately learn how to think for themselves so that they can continue to adapt to the market and react nimbly to things like earnings reports.
+While I focus on teaching my students the basics, the education I offer goes way beyond that … I want all my students to become self-sufficient, be able to adapt to the market, and react nimbly to things like earnings reports.

-Earnings reports, both annual and quarterly, can reveal a lot about a company’s financial health.
+Earnings reports can reveal a lot about a company’s financial health.

-By learning how to read and evaluate earnings reports, you can gain a lot of insight about the company’s past, which can help you analyze what might be in store for a stock.
+Learning how to read earnings reports and evaluating the information in them can give you a lot of insight into the company’s past … and that can help you analyze what might be in store for a stock.